dmtaylor/costanza/README.md

 You can use example.env as a skeleton.

 ## Troubleshooting
-- By default the docker-compose file mounts the postgres db to `./db_data`.
+- By default, the docker-compose file mounts the postgres db to `./db_data`.
 If you encounter the error "error checking context" relating to that directory, make sure the current user has read permission on the directory.

 ## TODO
-- Support roll commands on DMs for private rolls
 - Add initiative tracking system
 - Add rolling types for other popular systems (Savage Worlds?)
     - Dark Heresy/FF 40k damage rolls
-    - Paranoia?
 - Figure out a good way to print chained rolls that shows intermediate results
 - Curate the quote list a bit more
 - Add more interesting responses to bad rolls